 System.out.println (8 + 5 + " equals 8 plus 5.");

 - Study the above program a minute, then in Netscape open it

 (click on the link above) and save it

 to your lab1 directory.

-- Compile and run the program, study the output and observe the following:
+- Compile and run the program.
+For each of the last three output statements

 in the expression a + b the a and b are called the operands.)